whisthq/whist/protocol/README.md

 ### Further documentation

 We also use Doxygen in this repository.
 The Doxy file is `docs/Doxyfile`.
 To generate it, you should first install `doxygen`, and then run `doxygen Doxyfile`.
 This will generate the docs and put them in `docs/html` and `docs/latex`.
 You can view the html docs by opening the index.html page with a web browser.
 We keep the docs `.gitignore`d to avoid clutter on the repository.
-They are also published at `docs.whist.com`, but updating the documentation with CI is still a [TODO](https://github.com/fractal/fractal/issues/1976).
+They are also published at `docs.whist.com`.

 ## CI & CD